FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/2-installation.md

 CMM has been tested with the following Web browsers:

-- Google Chrome 90.
+- Google Chrome 90
+- Microsoft Edge
-- Mozilla Firefox 58.
+- Mozilla Firefox 58

 ## 2.1.3 Security